puranjayjain/chrome-color-picker/README.md

 **Note: Your keybinding can be e.g ctrl+alt+c and also make sure to disable the default keybinding from the package's settings or resolve it using the keybinding resolver**

 ## More keys (cannot be modified)
-- escape: close the dialog if open
+- Press `escape` to close the dialog
-- enter: save the color from the dialog to the editor
+- Press `enter` to update the color

 # Purpose to create
 This implementation was built from ground up to: